habitat-sh/on-prem-builder/docs-chef-io/content/manage/minio.md

 ## Managing Builder On-Prem Artifacts

 The data that Builder stores is fairly lightweight and thus the backup and DR or Warm Spare strategy is pretty straightforward.
-On-Prem Builder has two types of data that should be backed up case of a disaster:
+On-prem Builder has two types of data that should be backed up case of a disaster:

 1. [PostgreSQL package and user metadata](./postgres.md#postgresql-data-backups)
 1. MinIO Habitat artifacts (.harts)